-Visit Istanbul off the beaten path
+Visit Istanbul off the beaten track

 Historically Byzantium, Constantinople, and finally Istanbul has been a bridge for the people between Europe and Asia, which has made it an extremely cosmopolitan city.
-Whether it is the Greeks, the Italians, the Jews, the Kurds or the Armenians, all these communities have lived next to each others for centuries and have left an indelible heritage on the city, still visible by its architecture and religious edifices.
+Whether it is the Greeks, the Italians, the Jews, the Kurds or the Armenians, all these communities have lived next to each other for centuries and have left an indelible heritage on the city, still visible by its architecture and religious edifices.

-With the fall of the empire in 1923 these communities gradually left the city and have been replaced by rural Turks from the four corners of the country.
+With the fall of the empire in 1923, these communities gradually left the city and have been replaced by rural Turks from the four corners of the country.
 These new Istanbulites transformed these neighborhoods by importing their lifestyle, they are now pieces of Turkey in Istanbul and contribute fully to the megalopolis diversity that will fascinate you.

 During this day we will make you discover the history, the cultural and religious heritage of these great communities through the visit of several fundamental districts of our city.
-We will also explain you the transformation of these neighborhoods that contribute to the many facets of our city, where history and modernity coexist without always being close to each other.
+We will also explain to you the transformation of these neighborhoods that contribute to the many facets of our city, where history and modernity coexist without always being close to each other.

-Fatih one of the most conservative and loaded with history neighborhoods of the city.
-It is here that the first Sultan who conquered Istanbul in 1453 (Mehmet II, called Mehmet the conqueror) erected the magisterial complex of the Mosque of Fatih, where he is also buried.
+Fatih is one of the most conservative and loaded with history neighborhoods of the city.
+It is here that the first Sultan who conquered Istanbul in 1453 (Mehmet II, called Mehmet the Conqueror) erected the magisterial complex of the Mosque of Fatih, where he is also buried.
 Now populated by Turks from regions where religion is important, you will be intrigued by the devotion and the very pious way of life of the inhabitants of the neighborhood.

 We will then head to the districts of Fener and Balat, descending to the Golden Horn.
 Populated since the Byzantine Empire mainly by the Greek and Jewish communities, these districts are among the most fascinating of the city.
-In the alleyways of the narrow streets we will see many beautiful typically Ottoman wooden houses, as well as religious buildings with churches and synagogues.
+In the alleyways of the narrow streets, we will see many beautiful typically Ottoman wooden houses, as well as religious buildings with churches and synagogues.

-After this morning between religions and traditions we will embark on the Golden Horn and navigate to Beyoglu to discover another Istanbul.
+After this morning between religions and traditions, we will embark on the Golden Horn and navigate to Beyoğlu to discover another Istanbul.

 The district of Karaköy was historically the port and commercial center of Constantinople.
 Founded by the Genoese it developed on the model of an Italian city with beautiful stone buildings and churches.
 From the 19th century, the district became the financial center of the Ottoman Empire, as witnessed by the magnificent buildings built by the wealthy families of Armenian, Jewish and Levantine bankers.
-We will also visit the ancient coffers of the Ottoman central bank.
+We will also visit the ancient coffers of the Ottoman Central Bank.

-After a long period of abandonment it has imposed itself for several years the new cultural center of the city under the impulse of the Museum of Modern Art which opened right next door.
+After a long period of abandonment, it has imposed itself for several years the new cultural center of the city under the impulse of the Museum of Modern Art which opened right next door.
 The galleries and cafes flourish next to the more traditional stalls and give this area a new vitality.
 It is also an increasingly known neighborhood for its street-art that is displayed on the walls and storefronts of shops.

 We will continue by discovering the Galata district known mainly for its tower.
 It was a residential area, housing the rich families of bankers and mainly Greek and Jewish merchants who worked in Karaköy.
-It is now one of the most charming district of Istanbul and it enjoy a village atmosphere that we will discover together in the narrow streets of the neighborhood.
+It is now one of the most charming districts of Istanbul and it enjoys a village atmosphere that we will discover together in the narrow streets of the neighborhood.
 Like Karaköy, Galata has been growing in recent years and a real artistic community is emerging.

 We finish this day by the district of Nişantaşı, very central and western, it is also the fashion district in Istanbul.
 The contrast with the neighborhoods visited in the morning is striking and gives the impression of having changed century.

 Between history and modernity, this day is a journey through time that will allow you to discover and understand a part of the many contrasts of our city, discovering completely different and fundamental districts in the history and current events of Istanbul.

-The walk starts at 10am and finishes around 5pm.
+The walk starts at 10:00 am and finishes around 5:00 pm.
 We will send you the place of appointment after confirmation.

-The price is 55 euros per person and includes all transport used during the day.
+The price is 55 € per person and includes all transport used during the day.
 It is possible to pay in cash once on site.